-When I was a 15-year-old high school sophomore, I was a winner in the Scholastic Writing Awards, in the category of "humor".
-I either won third in the nation, or I was one of three overall winners, I can't remember which.
-But anyway, I was very proud that mine was the humor piece picked for publication in the Scholastic Voice.
+When I was a 15-year-old high school sophomore, I was a winner in the Scholastic Writing Awards.
+I won third in the nation in the category of "humor".
+And I was very proud that mine was the humor piece picked for publication in the Scholastic Voice.
 Looking back on it, I clearly owed a lot to John Lennon's prose style, but I'm still pretty proud.
 Here’s my story:

 Once a puddle time, a lunga lunga time ego, there wasp a printercess what loved her life in an ivorly towel.
 She was a most unhappy, and long to seascape two z the beg ortside whirl.

 Yards and yards passed.
 At no time did a ransom plintz come to rascal her and take her awry.